How to get started

 Academic calendars: When researching, look for courses in the corresponding semester as academic calendars may differ.
 If next year's courses are not yet released, please refer to the current academic year's courses or the most recent courses available.

-The current academic year for our Northern Hemisphere partners is known as the 2022 to 2023 academic year.
+The current academic year for our Northern Hemisphere partners is known as the 2024 to 2025 academic year (Semester Two 2024 and Semester One 2025).
 Note, the Australian academic calendar aligns similarly with the University of Auckland's calendar.

 Auckland Semester One Auckland Semester Two